Terms and conditions

 3. Quotes

-A customised quote may be provided to suit your circumstance, situation, and budget.
+A customised quote may be provided to suit your circumstances, situation, and budget.
 The quote is valid for 7 days.
 It may be subject to change after this date, depending on time availability and other factors.
 Quotes are estimates only.
 The estimate is subject to change if the scope of the work entails more work than previously agreed or advised.
 We will be transparent about when more time is required and the associated costs.

 4. Quote/service acceptance